-Partners with WAGGGS for empowering female society | EBC
+Partners with WAGGGS for Empowering Female Society | EBC

 EBC Financial Group partners with WAGGGS to signify its dedication to fostering CSR for female empowerment through education and sustainable development.

-KUALA LUMPUR, MALAYSIA, March 11, 2024 /EINPresswire.com/ -- EBC Financial Group is proud to announce its partnership with the World Association of Girl Guides and Girl Scouts (WAGGGS) as one of the leading sponsors of their upcoming event.
+KUALA LUMPUR, MALAYSIA, March 12, 2024 /EINPresswire.com/ -- EBC Financial Group (EBC Group) is proud to announce its partnership with the World Association of Girl Guides and Girl Scouts (WAGGGS) as one of the leading sponsors of their upcoming event.
 This significant collaboration underlines EBC's dedication to fostering corporate social responsibility (CSR), focusing on education, talent development, and the creation of sustainable, knowledge-driven communities.

 The sponsorship will facilitate a range of activities designed to empower girls and young women, enabling them to develop leadership skills, self-reliance, and community awareness.
 These initiatives align with EBC's CSR focus areas, underscoring the importance of education and sustainable development in today's global society.

-"Through this partnership, we aim to inspire and enable girls to reach their fullest potential.
-The support from EBC Financial Group is invaluable in our mission to build a better world, one girl at a time," said Dato’ Dr Juseon Byun, Founder of WAGGGS Asia Pacific.
+“Through this partnership, we aim to inspire and enable girls to reach their fullest potential.
+The support from EBC Group is invaluable in our mission to build a better world.
+On top of that, we take this initiative as our commitment to nurturing the potential of young girls across the Asia Pacific region,” said an EBC Group spokesperson.

 𝗔𝗯𝗼𝘂𝘁 𝗘𝗕𝗖 𝗙𝗶𝗻𝗮𝗻𝗰𝗶𝗮𝗹 𝗚𝗿𝗼𝘂𝗽